 - What is a favorite memory you have of your time at Amigos de Jesús?

-One of my students who I am closest with now, I struggled with for my whole first year here.
+There was a student in one of my classes who I struggled with in my first year here.
 He had an anger problem that was really challenging in the classroom.
-I soon realized in working with him that one of his trigger points for an anger outburst was when he didn't understand something.
-On tests and quizzes, if he didn't know an answer, I came to prepare for clenched fists or other expressions of frustration.
+I soon realized in working with him that one of his trigger points was when he didn't understand something.
+On tests and quizzes, if he didn't know an answer, that was when his frustration would boil over into angry actions.

-Flash forward to September of this school year and the first quiz in my second year of teaching him.
-After passing out the papers, I held my breath for his reaction.
-10 minutes passed, and nothing.
-This was a really good start for him.
-Then suddenly, this student simply put his head down on his desk.
+Flash forward to September of this school year and the first quiz in our second year of English class together.
+After passing out the papers, I waited for his reaction.
+10 minutes passed without one, and I was proud of how well he was doing.
+Then suddenly, he simply put his head down on his desk.
 Confused, I kneeled down by him to ask what was wrong.
 It took him a moment to bring his head up, but when he did, tears were streaming down his cheeks.
 He looked down at his paper and said, "No lo entiendo."
 "I don't understand."
 And then he started sobbing -- not just a little, but deep, releasing sobbing.
 It had been so long that I had only seen anger from him that it took me a minute to process this new emotion.
-Eventually, I walked him outside, and for the first time, instead of having to send him to the office for a punishment for anger, he was able to talk to the school psychologist and work through what he was really feeling.
+Eventually, I walked him outside, and for the first time, instead of having to go to the office for a punishment for anger, he was able to talk to the school psychologist and work through what he was really feeling.
 The ending to this story sounds so cliché, but it's true: Since that moment, he hasn't had a single other anger outburst in class.
-He went from getting sent to the office almost every week last year to not going even once anymore this year.
+He went from getting sent to the office almost every week last year to not going even once this year.

 It all came full circle a few days ago when the kids were cleaning out their desks one day.
-Back in September, the day after the quiz event happened, I had written this student a letter encouraging him to continue to express his emotions the way he did.
-As he pulled everything out of his desk a few days ago, the note from September fell on the floor.
+As he pulled everything, a note I had written him in September after that incident fell on the floor.
 He grabbed the letter off the floor and said, "Miss, look," in English with a shy smile on his face.
-Eight months later and he still had it -- a memory of the day he learned to express himself differently.
+Eight months later and he still had a physical memory of that day saved in his desk.
 Eight months later and his behavior has never gone back.
-I'm not really sure what to call the feeling I had for in that moment -- pride? love? joy?
+I'm not really sure what to call the feeling I had for him in that moment -- pride? love? joy?
 I think mostly just God.

 - What is a fun fact about you?
-I am 5'11, so it didn't take long for the kids to bless me with the nickname jirafa (giraffe) :D
+I am 5'11, so it didn't take long for the kids to give me the nickname jirafa (giraffe) :D